Tad R. Callister: LDS Church service

-Personal life
+Personal life and death

 Callister met his wife, Kathryn Louise Saporiti, while they were students at BYU.
 They were married in 1968 and are the parents of six children.

-Her mother was a lifelong member of the church and Kathryn's father, Angelo Louis Saporiti, joined the church while serving in the military in Hawaii some time after he had married.
+His mother-in-law was a lifelong member of the church.
+His father-in-law, Angelo Louis Saporiti, joined the church while serving in the military in Hawaii some time after he had married.

 Callister's older brother, Douglas L. Callister, was a member of the Second Quorum of the Seventy from 2000 to 2009.

+Callister died on October 9, 2025, at the age of 79.